 I want to work out in the morning AND I want to journal in the morning.

 Even though my mornings are actually kind of erratic and unpredictable, I have spent a lot of time thinking about what an ideal morning routine would look like.

 Here’s my dream morning routine, which happens only when every single star aligns (i.e., almost never):

 - I wake up refreshed at 4:30am.

-- I go downstairs and revel in the absolute silence of a house not yet filled with opinionated kids, meowing cat and chatty husband.
+- I go downstairs and revel in the absolute silence of a house not yet filled with opinionated kids, a meowing cat, and a chatty husband.

-- I take piping hot coffee and sit down in the comfy chair and do 30 or 45 minutes of journaling.
+- I take piping hot coffee and sit down in a comfy chair and do 30 or 45 minutes of journaling.